Mbeya River

-The Mbeya (also Mbé, Mbei) is a river of Gabon and Equatorial Guinea.
+The Mbeya (also Mbé, Mbei: French: Rivière Mbeya, Spanish: Río Mbeya) is a river of Gabon and Equatorial Guinea.
 It is a tributary of the Komo River.
 The watershed covers 6940 km2, 93% of which is in Gabon (including parts of Crystal Mountains National Park) and the remainder in Equatorial Guinea.
 The Gabonese power and water utility SEEG, a subsidiary of Veolia, operates two hydroelectric dams on the river at Kinguélé (58 MW) and Tchimbélé (69 MW).